Back to Top

 Bioblitz on Norfolk Island

-The Great Southern BioBlitz 2023 can be of special interest to Norfolk Islanders.
-It is an opportunity to focus the attention of Islanders in observing features of the natural environment around them.
-It also encourages collaboration amongst like-minded people and allows those who are simply curious to be supported by those with expert knowledge.
+The Great Southern BioBlitz 2023 was of special interest to Norfolk Islanders.
+It was an opportunity to focus the attention of Islanders in observing features of the natural environment around them.
+It also encouraged collaboration amongst like-minded people and allowed those who are simply curious to be supported by those with expert knowledge.
 See the flyer for details.

 Posted in Get Involved |